 - Impoundment of the motor vehicle for 30 days.

-Perhaps the most draconian aspect of IRS is that the suspended driving must seek recourse within a short window of 7-days from the date of the sanctions, must pay for his or her right to have the IRS review and then must argue before SafeRoads Alberta -- an administrative body -- who will decide the fate of the suspended driver on a low threshold of "more likely than not".
-Also, hardship is not a topic for consideration.
+Perhaps the most draconian aspect of IRS is that the suspended driver must seek recourse within a short window of 7-days from the date sanctions were issued, must pay for his or her right to have the IRS review and then must argue before SafeRoads Alberta -- an administrative body -- who will decide the fate of the suspended driver on a low threshold of "more likely than not".
+Also, the burden of proof is on the motorist and hardship is not a factor for cancellation.

 "Humanity has been removed from the process"